Ajaz Patel has achieved a lot in his international career.

 “But for us, it’s about chipping in and staying there.”

 The West Indies, meanwhile, don’t share that view.
-The tourists know the quality that Patel possesses, and the fact his selection in this test has solely been to secure victory in the final innings.
+The tourists know the quality Patel possesses and the fact his selection in this test has been to secure victory in the final innings.

 After trips to India and Bangladesh before arriving in New Zealand, the West Indies are no strangers to facing quality spin bowling.

-Ajaz Patel celebrated the wicket of Virat Kohli.
+Ajaz Patel celebrates the wicket of Virat Kohli during a match against India.
 Photo / Photosport

 Already in their first innings, Patel has sent down four overs for nine runs, without really threatening.

-And, off the back of saving the first test in Christchurch with a marathon fourth innings, they know they have the skills to take this game deep, and push New Zealand all the way once more.
+And, off the back of saving the first test in Christchurch with a marathon fourth innings, the visitors know they have the skills to take this game deep and push New Zealand all the way once more.

 “One ball at a time,” Justin Greaves said of the West Indies’ plans to play Patel out.
 “We’ve been batting well in patches.
 It’s about being as consistent as a group as possible.